allenai/OLMoASR/README.md

 After that, you can run `scripts/eval/eval.py` to run evaluation.
 Please visit `scripts/eval` for more information on the evaluation sets, and other scripts.

 ## Available Models
-OLMoASR is a series of ASR models trained on OLMoASR-Pool, a web-scale 3M hour audio-text dataset collected from the public internet.
+OLMoASR is a series of ASR models trained on a randomly subsampled version of OLMoASR-Mix, a web-scale 1M hour audio-text dataset collected from the public internet.
 They can all perform English short and long-form speech recognition and produce sentence-level timestamps.

 Model checkpoints can be downloaded from [OLMoASR HuggingFace](link).